tonesto7/ManicEMU/README.md

 6. Change the developer team info and Bundle Identifier in ManicEmu Target - Signing & Capabilities
 7. Wait for SPM to finish loading.
 Press CMD+R to run Manic EMU

+  **PS.**
+- Some Apple services require a Developer Program account to work properly—like App Groups, In-App Purchases, and iCloud.
+You’ll need to set these up yourself.
+If you don’t have a Developer Program account, you can remove these services before compiling.
+- Some third-party services also need your own API keys to function correctly.
+You can configure these in the `Cipher` section of `Constant.swift`.

 ## Acknowledgements
 This project is made possible by the contributions of many outstanding open-source projects: